Gabriella439/optparse-generic/README.md

 ## LICENSE (BSD 3-Clause)

-Copyright (c) 2016 Gabriel Gonzalez
+Copyright (c) 2016 Gabriella Gonzalez
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,